AdaptiveIntelligenceCircle/AIC-edgeOS/README.md

 ## 12. License

-This project is released under the Apache License 2.0.
+This project is released under the GNU GPL-3.0.
 See `LICENSE` for details.

 ---